Your cart

 Both can impair pleasure.

-What matters is not strength, but flexibility and awareness.
+What matters is not strength but flexibility and perception.

 The pelvic floor does not work in isolation.
 It is part of a system with the diaphragm and respiratory muscles.